Three-Wave Mixing Element with Quantum Paraelectric Materials: A Degenerate Parametric Amplifier

-\textit{A Degenerate Parametric Amplifier---} To use our circuit as a degenerate parametric amplifier, we will modulate the charge on the capacitor near twice the resonant frequency $\omega_p \sim 2\omega_0$ in the presence of an offset charge $q_{0}$ induced by the external bias.
-We can model the resulting dynamics of small perturbations around the charge equilibrium set by $v_0$ via:
+Parametric amplification is a key potential use case for this nonlinear resonator (the PANDA).
+To use our circuit as a degenerate parametric amplifier, we will modulate the charge on the capacitor near twice the resonant frequency $\omega_p \sim 2\omega_0$ and with phase $\theta$ in the presence of an offset bias $v_{0}$.
+For simplicity, we consider a single-port implementation of our amplifier (Fig.~\ref{fig:gain}a).
+We can model the resulting dynamics of small perturbations around the charge equilibrium set by $v_0$ via